-The COVID-19 pandemic has disproportionately affected disadvantaged communities compared to more advantaged areas [17], [18].
-By the spring and summer of 2020, evidence emerged showing that disadvantaged neighborhood was linked to higher COVID-19 prevalence in various regions across the United States [19], [20].
+The COVID-19 pandemic has disproportionately affected disadvantaged communities [17], [18], [19], [20].
 In Chicago, Black and Hispanic residents have been disproportionately impacted.
 By the end of the first wave in 2020, Black residents accounted for 43% of COVID-19 deaths, even though they comprised only 29% of the city’s population.
 Similarly, Hispanic residents represented 48% of COVID-19 cases, despite also making up 29% of Chicago’s population [21].
 Previous studies have also identified a spatial correlation between the percentage of Black residents and the number of COVID-19 deaths within Chicago neighborhoods [22], [23].
 After the COVID-19 vaccines were approved for emergency use by the US Food and Drug Administration (FDA), the goal across the country was to make sure that racial inequalities in COVID-19 outcomes were reduced.
 However, in many large cities, it was often the wealthier, predominantly White neighborhoods that got the vaccines first, instead of the communities that were most affected by the virus [24].

-The University of Illinois System’s SHIELD Illinois (also referred to as SHIELD) aims to provided the cutting-edge saliva-based COVID-19 test to K–12 schools, colleges, universities, businesses, and the public throughout the state of Illinois.
-Testing for SHIELD started in the fall of 2020 and expanded quickly.
-In the fall of 2020, SHIELD processed less than 5,000 tests; by May 2021, it processed 85,500 tests; and by January 2022, it processed slightly under 900,000 tests.
-In May 2022, SHIELD cleared the 6-million-test level, and in February 2023, it surpassed the 7-million-test threshold [25].
+The University of Illinois System’s SHIELD Illinois (also called SHIELD) provided the cutting-edge saliva-based COVID-19 test to K–12 schools, colleges, universities, businesses, and the public throughout Illinois.
+Testing for SHIELD started in the Fall of 2020 and expanded quickly.
+In Fall 2020, SHIELD processed less than 5,000 tests; by May 2021, it processed 85,500 tests; by January 2022, it processed slightly under 900,000 tests.
+In May 2022, SHIELD cleared the 6-million-test level; in February 2023, it surpassed the 7-million-test threshold [25].

 Saidani et al., (2021) [26] utilized SHIELD data to determine the optimal number of machines and operators required for different workstations, taking into account the available resources and the daily sample testing rate.
 Holman et al., (2023) [27] also leveraged SHIELD data to explore COVID-19 transmission in early care and education (ECE) settings through the implementation of a Test to Stay (TTS) strategy.
 Their findings revealed that transmission rates were low in ECE facilities during the study period.
 Moreover, serial testing after COVID-19 exposure among children and staff proved to be an effective strategy, enabling children to continue attending in-person and allowing parents to avoid missing workdays.
 Ivanov et al., (2023) [28] examined the effects of two different enrollment policies on testing and positivity rates using data from 259 schools in Illinois.
 Their results indicated a 42.6% higher testing rate and a 33.1% lower positivity rate in schools that adopted an opt-out policy.
 If all schools had implemented this policy, it could have prevented 20% of the total lost school days.
-While the program has successfully increased testing rates across Illinois, its effectiveness in improving COVID outcomes in disadvantaged communities remains unclear.

 The program has amassed extensive data on testing, encompassing the number and types of tests conducted, test results, and demographic information of those tested.
-This presents a unique opportunity to gain a comprehensive understanding of the impact of SHIELD Illinois on the health of disadvantaged communities in Chicago, especially when combined with data from the Chicago Department of Public Health and Electronic Health Records.
+While the program has successfully increased testing rates across Illinois, its contribution in promoting health equity remains unclear.
+This presents valuable opportunity to explore SHIELD Illinois' impact on the health of disadvantaged communities in Chicago, especially when combined with data from the Chicago Department of Public Health and Electronic Health Records.